Grimrukh/soulstruct-blender/README.md

 The add-on imports FLVER models as Blender objects with particular structures that can later be exported.
 If you want to create objects from scratch, I recommend simply inspecting and copying the structure of imported files.
 Very briefly, the structures are as follows:

+### FLVER

-- **FLVER**: An `Armature` parent object with a `Mesh` child and any number of empty `Dummy` children.
+An `Armature` parent object with a `Mesh` child and any number of empty `Dummy` children.
 - The `Mesh` object must have a handful of custom properties (look at an imported one).
 - The `Mesh` object must have an `Armature` modifier pointing to the parent `Armature` object.
 - The `Mesh` object must have vertex groups named after the bones in the parent `Armature`.
   - Map piece vertices **must be weighted to exactly one bone** with weight 1 (used as a simple offset, e.g., for plants).
   - Character/object vertices **must be weighted to between one and four bones**.
-  - The `Dummy` objects must have custom properties named after the bones in the parent `Armature`.
+- The `Dummy` objects must have certain custom properties: `Color RGBA` (4-int array), `Flag 1` (bool), `Parent Bone Name` (Armature bone name used to offset dummy; optional), `Unk x30` and `Unk x34` (both usually zero), and `Use Upward Vector` (bool, usually `True`).
+  - Each `Dummy` is usually *attached* to an Armature bone for animating, which is different to `Parent Bone Name`.
+  This is represented directly as a bone relation in Blender (see object `Relations` data).
+  - Note that the most important property of each Dummy -- its reference ID, used in params, events, TAE, etc. -- is **stored directly in its Blender object name in square brackets (e.g. `c1000 Dummy<0> [123]` has reference ID 123)**.
 - Soulstruct automatically **merges all FLVER submeshes** and **splits them on export** based on face material slot.
   - My splitter also handles the maximum per-submesh bone count for DS1 (38) automatically :)
 - You can export a `Mesh` that does not have an `Armature` parent, in which case the FLVER skeleton will have one eponymous bone to which all vertices are weighted.
   - This is fine for, e.g., most map pieces.
 - Material node trees are automatically generated using the MTD parameters of each FLVER material.
   - Soulstruct will attempt to find the `mtdbnd` Binder inside the selected game's `mtd` folder.
     - You can supply a custom `mtdbnd` path in the `General Settings` panel.
     - If the Binder is not found, Soulstruct will guess as much material information as possible just from the name of the MTD.
   - The **names of the texture nodes** in each material are used on export, e.g. `g_Diffuse`.
   - You can otherwise edit the shader to your heart's content; it will not affect export.

+### HKX Map Collision

-- **HKX Map Collision**: An empty parent object with one or more `h*` (hi-res) submeshes and one or more `l*` (lo-res) submeshes.
+An empty parent object with one or more `h*` (hi-res) submeshes and one or more `l*` (lo-res) submeshes.
 - Aside from the mesh data, the only required data is the `material_index` of each submesh.
 - Basic diffuse materials are created so you can distinguish collisions by res (lo/hi) and material index.
 - The material index enum is largely unmapped.
 Look at examples (solid, water, metal, etc.) to judge.
 - Select the empty parent object of the submeshes to export.

+### NVM

-- **NVM**: A single `Mesh` object with material slots used to represent per-face flags.
+A single `Mesh` object with material slots used to represent per-face flags.
 - The flag materials are colored for visual convenience.

+### MCG

-- **MCG**: A complicated navigation graph that accompanies the navmeshes for each map.
+A complicated navigation graph that accompanies the navmeshes for each map.
-  - TODO.
+- **TODO**

 ## Game Support